 Garden windows generally refer to kitchen and greenhouse windows that often face the backyard or garden.

 Depending on the styling, any of the four glass panes can be opened.
 Some garden windows have an awning, while others have side openings and front sliders.
-And like any window, their frames can be made of vinyl, wood or aluminum and also come in various sizes and framing colors.
-There are also DIY garden window kits that allow home owners with DIY skills to install one themselves.
+And like any window, their frames can be made of vinyl, wood, or aluminum and also come in various sizes and frame colors.
+There are also DIY garden window kits that allow homeowners with DIY skills to install one themselves.

 History of Garden Windows

 For centuries since the Roman times to medieval Europe and colonial America, kitchens have been dark dingy dirty rooms with ovens and furnaces reserved only to servants.
 Often situated in basements, kitchens were the most unattractive place to be in a home.
 While the early 20th century saw electricity providing more kitchen conveniences, it was not until the mid 20thcentury when the modern kitchen with its ergonomic and aesthetic features started to become fashionable and the garden window became a kitchen feature for modern American living.
 Hinging on the philosophy that the best quality work happens in pleasant workspaces, the kitchen has become a showcase of form and function where garden windows figure prominently.

 Benefits of Garden Windows

 While there is no design or legal mandate that garden windows be used for the kitchen, they have become the design standard adopted by homeowners and those planning to build their first homes.
 Kitchen garden windows often placed along the kitchen sink and tops provide an airy spacious feel and the maximum natural lighting in the most confined working space in the house.

 Every state has numerous window providers specializing or carrying garden windows in their inventory.
 Some have a national distribution reach where their products are made available in such stores are Home Depot.